BastienDuplessier/jeej/README.md

 You can check this, it explains how to : https://github.com/JoeDralliam/Ocsfml/wiki/Use-Ocsfml

 #### I got some weird messages like "Error: Error on dynamically loaded library: [...]: cannot open shared object file: No such file or directory
-If it's related to SFML, check if you LD includes the SFML libraries.
+If it's related to SFML, check if LD includes the SFML libraries.
 If not, add "include {SFML_PATH}/lib" into the /etc/ld.so.conf file.
 Then run ldconfig as super-user.